debbycorner/Cloud-Native/README.md

 WHAT I LEARNED

-*Practical knowledge on monaging AWS Databases, to store data safely in Amazon RDS(MySQL) and access it locally *Practical knowlege of Node.js
+-Practical knowledge on monaging AWS Databases, to store data safely in Amazon RDS(MySQL) and access it locally

+-Practical knowlege of Node.js

-*Practical knowledge of Amazon S3 to deploy web app *Pratical knowledge of Amazon ElasticBeanstalk to create cloud native environment
+-Practical knowledge of Amazon S3 to deploy web app

+-Practical knowledge of Amazon ElasticBeanstalk to create cloud native environment